Camp Chef Everest Vs Coleman Triton1

 Camp Chef Everest Video Review

-They are angled at the top, and they have a larger area of coverage than the Camp Chef Everest.
-You can adjust them for various pan sizes, as well.
+This stove is angled at the top, and it has a larger area of coverage than the Camp Chef Everest.
+If you’re expecting a big crowd, this is a definite benefit.
+You can adjust the burners for various pan sizes, as well.

-The wind panels of the Camp Chef Everest are smaller and are not angled, which can perhaps make it more difficult to cook your food and to cook it evenly as with the Coleman Triton.
+The wind panels of the Camp Chef Everest are smaller and are not angled, which can make it more difficult to cook your food in bad weather.
+It is also more difficult to cook your food evenly with this stove.

 Heat Energy Output

-The Triton puts out 22,000 total BTUs, or 11,000 for each burner.
-It has a propane adapter that screws on the side.
-You can purchase a griddle separately, and there is room to store the griddle.
+The Triton puts out 22,000 total BTUs.
+It cooks food using a propane adapter that screws on that attaches to the side.

 Ignition Systems and Burners

-The Coleman Triton weighs about 10.6 pounds, which is lighter than many other stoves in this class, and the Camp Chef Everest weighs 12.
+The Coleman Triton weighs 11.2 pounds, making it lighter than other similar products.
+The Camp Chef Everest weighs a bit more at 13.6 pounds.

 Price and Warranty